Get us in your inbox

 • price 2 of 4

 Stepping into Restaurant Gaig feels like entering someone’s home.
-Only, that warm dining space belongs to Carles Gaig, a well-loved figure of Catalan cuisine.
+Only, the warm dining space belongs to Carles Gaig, a well-loved figure of Catalan cuisine.
 You’ll find quiet nooks and individual dining enclaves, each divided by wood shelvings and other homely furnishings that’ll make for a charming and low-key evening.

 Afterwards Check out Platform along Amoy Street for approachable low-alcohol cocktails and plush cosy vibes.